atinux/api-as-a-service/README.md

 **POST - /api/:entity**

-- Create a new document for this entity, if the entity doesn't exist, it will be created, the field *id* is added to the document.
+Create a new document for this entity.
+If the entity doesn't exist, it will be created.
+The field *id* is generated and added to the document.

 **GET /api/:entity**